-However, it’s not quite that clear cut, as Apple has also fitted the M1 processor inside the most recent iPad Pro tablet.
+However, it’s not quite that clear cut, as Apple has also fitted the M1 processor inside the most recent iPad Pro and iPad Air 5 tablet.
 This means Apple is seemingly happy to use the M1 outside of the Mac range whenever it wants to boost the performance to the level of an entry-level laptop.

 They use completely different architectures

 Comparing the Apple A15 Bionic to the Apple M1 processor is a bit like comparing apples with oranges.
 Despite both chips being based on Arm, they use different architectures, which means even if they had the same number of CPU and GPU cores, the performance could still be very different.

 Both the Apple A15 Bionic and Apple M1 processors use a 5nm fabrication process, yet have a different number of transistors: 15 billion and 16 billion respectively.
 A higher number of transistors generally allows for a speedier performance, giving the Apple M1 the advantage.